-Obtaining quality translation into Catalan is not as easy as you think
+Obtaining a quality translation into Catalan is not as easy as you might think

-Here are things to keep in mind localizing your content into Catalan in order to obtain the best quality translation.
+Here are some points to keep in mind when localizing your content into Catalan, in order to receive the best quality translation:

 Firstly, Catalan is different from Spanish